yuyong0621/www.gittip.com/development/README.md

   * [Virtualbox 4.3.8](https://www.virtualbox.org/wiki/Downloads)
   * [Vagrant 1.4.3](https://www.vagrantup.com/downloads.html)

+_**Linux users note:** the package repository versions of Vagrant are frequently out-of-date.
+Please use the official link above._

 ## First-time setup

 You should only need to run these commands once, when you first start